 Polyester

 Malden Mills Power Dry and Polartec Power Grid is my favorite polyester base material because it’s soft against the skin, has a reasonable amount of stretch so it moves with me, and it moves moisture effectively.
 Better yet, the moisture handling is based on the bipolar fabric that that uses the physical prosperities of a combination of materials rather than a chemical treatment which can wear out.
 Besides moving moisture more effectively than most of the other synthetic wicking technologies, bipolar materials tend to feel less clammy when wet.
 A nice refinement to Power Dry is the x-static treatment which embeds silver to reduce odor from microbes.
 Different companies use different amounts of silver.
 Looks like you want >8% silver for effective performance.
+If you are up for an adventure, you could try a DIY silver treatment.
 The Polygiene treatment seems pretty good.
 Power Stretch is not as soft as Power Dry, but more body hugging and durable with a fuzzy inside and a smooth outside… great for cool-cold weather climbing and other abrasion prone activities.
 Marmot DriClime might be better than anything else when it comes to moving moisture away from the skin, but it tends to grab anything that isn’t baby smooth and is not as stretchy or soft as PowerDry.
 There are a number of “in-house” base layer brands which are good.
-I found VisaEndurance seems seems like a pretty good material at a reasonable price.
-Some people rave about Norwegian Brynje mesh base layers for cold weather because they dry quickly and give a lot of warmth for weight provided the next layer restricts air flow.
-In the US you can find Brynje sold a few places such as reliableracing.
-Related to Brynje is fine track elemental layering.
-Personally, I think Patagonia Cap4 with it’s high void spacing provides most of the advantages of Brynje in a much nicer package.
+VisaEndurance often sold through Campmor seems like a pretty good material at a reasonable price.

 Tightly Woven Synthetics